Kurt Kaiser: Biography

 For over 50 years, Kaiser influenced modern day church music and helped usher in a new era in American Christian music.
 Crossing denominational boundaries, his compositions have found their way into many church hymnals.
 Kaiser and composer Ralph Carmichael co-wrote the first broadly popular youth musical, Tell It Like It Is, sparking an explosion of popularity in this new genre of contemporary Christian music.
 Several other Carmichael–Kaiser musicals followed as churches, colleges, and universities recognized their value in conveying the Christian faith to a new generation.
 Kaiser continued to achieve subtle trend changes by maintaining sensitivity to music already widely accepted by the church, while managing to move into new and unexplored areas that have broadened the realm of worshipful, sacred music.
 Best known for the songs "Pass It On" and "Oh How He Loves You and Me," Kaiser continued to compose traditional church music.
 His timeless compositions helped insure that music in its purest form will continue to be embraced in the church worship experience.
 "The Lost Art of Listening" project has been hailed as one of the finest recorded works available today.
+The melody of "Pass It On" was used for a popular German hymn of similar content, "Ins Wasser fällt ein Stein".

 During the past five decades, Kaiser copyrighted more than 300 songs, one of the latest being a Christmas piece, "One Quiet Night," that was premiered by the Waco Symphony.
 In 1999, Kaiser traveled to Sweden at the request of the U.S. Ambassador to perform with a string quartet and soloist at a gala Christmas gathering of guests and dignitaries at the Museum of History in Stockholm.

 In 1992, Kaiser was awarded a special Lifetime Achievement Award from the American Society of Composers, Authors and Publishers (ASCAP) for his contributions to the Christian music industry.
 In November 2001, he was inducted into the Gospel Music Hall of Fame and received the Faithfulness in Service award in 2003.
 He received an Honorary Doctorate in Sacred Music degree from Trinity College in Illinois and an Honorary Doctorate in Humane Letters degree from Baylor University.
 Baylor also presented him with the Pro Ecclesia award in 2017.
 Through the years, Kaiser enjoyed his associations with the Baylor University music programs and the five years he conducted the Baylor Religious Hour Choir.